James-Wachuka/dta_warehouse_hive/README.md

 `hadoop fs -chmod 777 /user/hive`
 `hadoop fs -chmod 777 /user/hive/warehouse`

-5. Finally run hive using `hive` command.
+5. Finally run hive using `hive` command
 If you run get into errors it is mostly because hive cannot connect to the metastore database(due to schema problems).
 I recommend creating the schema manually before running hive for the first time.
 In `hive\scripts\metastore\` there are schemas for the metastore database.Since I am using mysql for the metastore I created a metastore database and run the schema for `hive-schema-2.1.0.mysql` against the database.
 Also the TXN tables are required to hold transaction information(To support database transactions in hive ).
 I run the `hive-txn-schema-2.1.0.mysql` against the database.

 With all these done hive is guaranteed to run on your machine.